 Les Halles, the most central district of Paris, are back after years of decay.
-A spectacular canopy now covers the Forum des Halles shopping mall, the largest in town, and the busy Chatelet-Les Halles metro hub.
+A spectacular canopy covers Forum des Halles shopping mall, the largest in town, and the busy Chatelet-Les Halles metro hub.
 Bars, restaurants and clubs are plenty in the district.
-Le Marais, Centre Pompidou, Le Louvre, Notre Dame are within walking distance.
+The new Pinault Collection and Saint-Eustache church are key attractions of Les Halles district.
 Shopping in Paris.

 The 2.5 hectare canopy roof of Les Halles is the spectacular attraction of the renovated Forum des Halles Shopping Mall.
 By all means, Forum des Halles is the largest central Paris Shopping Mall.
 Les Halles Shopping Mall has 150 stores including exclusive brands such as L'Exception, Sept-Cinq, What For, Herschel, and the greatest French and international brands such as Nike, Lego, Superdry, Muji, H&M, Zara, San Marina, Celio, Bershka.
 Visited by 42 million visitors in 2017, it is only surpassed by Les Quatre Temps in La Defense.

 Paris metro: Chatelet les Halles.
 Metro and RER lines.

 Open Monday to Saturday from 10am to 8pm